(projects i'm involved in)

 (projects i'm following)

-Posted by Monique Volkers 9 days ago
+Posted by Monique Volkers about 1 year ago

 Let’s go deeper into the soil matter.

 Soil that is good for agriculture consists of more or less: 48% minerals, 25% water; 25% air and 2% organic material.
 These 2% organic material seem to be very little, but it is of the greatest importance.
 From this 2% just 5% is alive.
 The living soil is small in volume but incredibly large in numbers of microorganisms.

 A lot of creatures are living in the soil of our garden.
 Moles, mice, worms, insects.
 These once you can see, but there is also live in the soil that you can not see.
 Microorganisms they are called.
 And they are large in numbers.

 These invisible creatures munch the bigger organic matter in the soil into smaller parts.
 And then in even smaller parts until what is left is a chemical part that can be ‘eaten’ by the plants.
 Some of it is eaten by the plants and some stays in the organic matter as a buffer for later.
 Like a pantry.

 Besides the food for the plants that is produced by the microorganisms in the organic matter, the organic matter contributes to a good soil structure.
 The soil will be able to contain air and water in a good balance as well.

 What type of soil you have in your garden will determine what you will be able to grow well.
 By knowing what kind of soil you have, you will also know how you can improve your soil so you can grow as many different vegetable as possible.
 Learning about your garden soil is the basis of good gardening.
 It is very important as you will see as we go along.